-A top notch producer that is making a name for itself on the international stage.
+A top-notch product that is making a name for itself on the international stage.
 Winemakers Francisco Olazabal & Francisco Ferreira are putting together some of the best dry wines, as well as assembling some seriously legit Porto.

 There is no sure-fire way of producing a stellar wine.
-However, sourcing from a century-old vineyard and employing a combination of old-school harvesting and modern winemaking is a really great way to shortening the odds.
+However, sourcing from a century-old vineyard and employing a combination of old-school harvesting and modern winemaking is a great way to shorten the odds.

-This wine is hand-harvested and field blended, meaning that grape varieties are not harvested and fermented separately (it is standard winery procedure to blend varietals AFTER fermentation and aging, not before).
-There are about 65 local varietals growing in this vineyard, some of which are still unknown, so it’s impossible to list the composition of this wine.
-However, there is about 20% Touriga Nacional and Touriga Franca from a younger portion of the vineyard.
+This wine is hand-harvested, and field blended, meaning that grape varieties are not harvested and fermented separately (it is standard winery procedure to blend varietals AFTER fermentation and aging, not before).
+About 65 local varietals are growing in this vineyard, some of which are still unknown, so it’s impossible to list the composition of this wine.
+However, about 20% of Touriga Nacional and Touriga Franca are from a younger vineyard.

-This wine that really needs at least another 3 years in the bottle before opening.
+This wine really needs at least another 3 years in the bottle before opening.
 If you can’t wait, I strongly suggest decanting this wine at least 3 hours in advance.
-Otherwise, this is wall of fruit and tannin not even the most intrepid wino could scale.
+Otherwise, this is a wall of fruit and tannin, not even the most intrepid wino could scale.

-This wine is full on decadent.
-It is as deep as René Descartes and complex as Martin Heidegger; which is another way of saying it is profound, nearly philosophical.
+This wine is full-on decadent.
+It is as deep as René Descartes and complex as Martin Heidegger, another way of saying it is profound, nearly philosophical.
 It is a gorgeous melding of velvet tannins and chocolate.
 It has a framework of deep dark fruit and a core of minerality.
-This is a tension-filled wine, elevated to greatness.
+This is a tension-filled wine elevated to greatness.

 And here is another bottle from this Quinta that is on my permanent wish list:

 Quinta do Vallado Adelaide Tributa, a pre-phylloxera (1866) Very Old Port